William Rehnquist: Early life and education

 Rehnquist was born William Donald Rehnquist on October 1, 1924, and grew up in the Milwaukee suburb of Shorewood.
 His father, William Benjamin Rehnquist, was a sales manager at various times for printing equipment, paper, and medical supplies and devices; his mother, Margery (née Peck)—the daughter of a local hardware store owner who also served as an officer and director of a small insurance company—was a local civic activist, as well as a translator and homemaker.
 His paternal grandparents immigrated from Sweden.

 Rehnquist graduated from Shorewood High School in 1942, during which time he changed his middle name to Hubbs.
 He attended Kenyon College, in Gambier, Ohio, for one quarter in the fall of 1942 before enlisting in the U.S. Army Air Forces, the predecessor of the U.S. Air Force.
 He served from 1943 to 1946, mostly in assignments in the United States.
 He was put into a pre-meteorology program and assigned to Denison University until February 1944, when the program was shut down.
 He served three months at Will Rogers Field in Oklahoma City, three months in Carlsbad, New Mexico, and then went to Hondo, Texas, for a few months.
 He was then chosen for another training program, which began at Chanute Field, Illinois, and ended at Fort Monmouth, New Jersey.
 The program was designed to teach maintenance and repair of weather instruments.
 In the summer of 1945, Rehnquist went overseas as a weather observer in North Africa.
 He was honorably discharged with the rank of sergeant.

 After leaving the military in 1946, Rehnquist attended Stanford University with financial assistance from the G.I.
 Bill.
 He graduated in 1948 with Bachelor of Arts and Master of Arts degrees in political science and was elected to Phi Beta Kappa and Pi Sigma Alpha.
 He did graduate study in government at Harvard University, where he received another Master of Arts in 1950.
 He then returned to Stanford to attend the Stanford Law School, where he was an editor on the Stanford Law Review.
 Rehnquist was strongly conservative from an early age and wrote that he "hated" liberal Justice Hugo Black in his diary at Stanford.
 He graduated in 1952 ranked first in his class with a Bachelor of Laws.
 Rehnquist was in the same class at Stanford Law as Sandra Day O'Connor, with whom he would later serve on the Supreme Court.
 They briefly dated during law school, and Rehnquist proposed marriage to her.
-O'Connor declined as she was by then dating her future husband (this was not publicly known until 2018).
+O'Connor declined as she was by then dating her future husband.
 Rehnquist married Nan Cornell in 1953.